 Given the difference in their incomes it would be fair for Sam to pay some maintenance to Karen until he retires.
 On this basis, and because Karen has kept her inheritance and has no mortgage, it is only fair on Sam that his support should be for a limited period but long enough for Karen to adjust and make the transition to independence without undue hardship.

-Your pensions could include a pension you or your ex have through your work, a personal pension scheme, the basic state pension (for further information about the state pension, see: The basic state pension) and the Additional State Pension (for further information about the Additional State Pension see: Additional state pension).
+Your pensions could include a pension you or your ex have through your work, a personal pension scheme, and your state pensions.

 For some couples, their pension funds may be even more valuable than the family home.
 If you have had a long marriage and have large pension funds, sharing out the pensions to cover both your needs in retirement can be the biggest issue to deal with.

-Other couples may be in a situation where one has little in the way of pension savings, perhaps because they spent a lot of time out of full-time employment doing most of the child care while the other has built up a substantial pension fund.
-In these circumstances, it would be fair to share out the pensions in a way that helps protect the longer-term position of the one without the significant pension.
+Other couples may be in a situation where one has little in the way of pension savings, perhaps because they spent a lot of time out of full-time employment doing most of the childcare while the other has built up a substantial pension fund.
+In these circumstances, it would be fair to share out the pensions in a way that helps protect the longer-term position for each of you.

 Whether it is right to share out your pensions and how to share them will depend on the particular circumstances of your case.
-Pensions are complex.
+Pensions are very complex.
 Get legal advice if you or your ex has a significant pension fund.
 If the values of your pensions added together come to more than £100,000 you should definitely look into getting legal and financial advice on what to do next.
 We talk about how to find out what your pension is worth in the section Deciding whether and how to share out your pensions.

 Can my ex make any sort of claim against my pension fund?
 Can I claim against theirs?